 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Big Lipped Alligator Moment: In Thunderbirds are GO! the musical number sung by Cliff Richard (Jr.) seems out of place with the rest of the film.
 Even though it did happen in Alan's dream, it's out of place within that context too.

-Harsher in Hindsight: "Terror in New York City" (in which Thunderbird 2 is shot at by an American aircraft carrier who have mistaken it for an enemy aircraft) and "Operation Crash Dive" (featuring planes that end up going off course and end up sinking in water due to engine malfunctions) become harsher to watch after Flight MH370, where the plane went off its scheduled course and crashed into the water (and some people suggest the plane was shot down).
+Harsher in Hindsight: "Terror in New York City" (in which Thunderbird 2 is shot at by an American aircraft carrier who have mistaken it for an enemy aircraft) and "Operation Crash Dive" (featuring planes that end up going off course and end up sinking in water due to engine malfunctions) become harsher to watch after Flight MH370, where the plane went off its scheduled course and crashed into the water, the first of which is never found (and some people suggest the plane was shot down).

 Idiot Plot: In the Nintendo (Hard) game based on the show Hood threatens to bombard Earth with meteors in two months unless International Rescue turns the secrets of the Thunderbirds over to him.
 Ignoring the overkill of this plan, Brains immediately figures out why Hood's deadline is so far away: he needs the intervening time to gather the resources to make good on his threat.
 And the Tracys immediately discover where he's doing it and work to cut him off.
 Oops.

 The last ten minutes or so of "Danger at Ocean Deep".
 Scott and John are risking their lives on a ship that will blow up at any second, in the middle of ghastly, thick fog....and then the water around the vessel starts bubbling and heaving.